itslaks/Synthetic-reconbot-mechanism-using-adaptive-learning/README.md

 - Easy navigation of website structures.
 - Enhanced search engine optimization (SEO) insights.

+### 10. 📸**Trueshot_AI**
+A Custom build Machine Learning Model for Image classification.
+- checks whether the uploaded image is AI or Real.
+- This ML model is based upon ResNet with 18 Layers.

 ### 10. 🌐 **Webseeker**
 A web crawler module that extracts and indexes critical information from specified URLs, enabling:
 - The user needs to enter domain name or URL